Sebastian Stempfl

 Sebastian Stempfl (died April 12, 1418) was the bishop of Brixen, a part of the Holy Roman Empire.
 On June 23, 1417, he was elected as a bishop to succeed Bishop Ulrich Prustl, without any aristocratic influence which was rather rare at the time.

 Life

 Sebastian Stempfl was born to a father who was a judge in Taisten in Puister Valley.
 After finishing elementary education in Taisten, Sebastian went to study in Vienna and Bologna.

 In 1399 he received a canonry in Brixen and became the dean of the San Candido collegiate church in 1404.
 His next promotion was as the dean of the Brixen cathedral.

 Bishop election

-Sebastian Stempfl was elected as a Bishop of the Holy Roman Empire on the 23rd of June 1417 in the Brixen cathedral.
-The Brixen cathedral’s chapter elected him to succeed Bishop Ulrich Prustl without the influence of aristocracy or any regional prince.
+Stempfl was elected as a Bishop of the Holy Roman Empire on the 23rd of June 1417 in the Brixen cathedral.
+The cathedral’s chapter elected him to succeed Bishop Ulrich Prustl without the influence of aristocracy or any regional prince.

-Archbishop of Salzburg confirmed the election, although a consecration by the Pope was impossible at the time due to religious schism.
+The Archbishop of Salzburg confirmed the election, although a consecration by the Pope was impossible at the time due to religious schism.

 Death

-Despite his success at being promoted among the Catholic ranks, Bishop Sebastian Stempfl had an untimely death in 1418 which put a quick end to his short reign and he was buried in the Brixen Cathedral.
+Bishop Stempfl had an untimely death in 1418 and he was buried in the Brixen Cathedral.